 We are proposing to transform the car parks at Cockfosters Underground station, helping to harmonise the two distinct zones that define the local area – the Urban and the Green.
 Our proposals seek to bring Trent Park into the site creating an open, green space accessible to future and existing residents.
 The designs draw on inspiration from the surrounding architecture to provide 351 quality homes the Capital desperately needs without encroaching on the Greenbelt.

-Project Status: Planning Application Validated
+Project Status: Resolved to Grant Planning Permission

 Our Proposals at Cockfosters